jacobgardner/ts-audit/README.md

         don't need to install separately in tests and `link` against the parent.
         It should provide a much smoother testing experience.
 -   [ ] Make sure failing tests are failing for the reasons we're expecting
+-   [ ] Allow generation of external JSON file for lazy loading...